stronnag/msp_set_rx/README.md

   - The sensors are calibrated
   - Required sensors are powered (e.g. GPS requiring battery)
   - If necessary `nav_extra_arming_safety` may be set to `ALLOW_BYPASS`
-  - The arming channel is defined, with a range less than 1000
+  - The arming channel is defined, with a range (min-max) less than 1000

 ### Set the correct RX type